tartiflette/tartiflette/docs/tutorial/write-your-resolvers.md

 ```

 In this example, the function `resolver_fieldname` will be executed each time the field `hello` is called.

+> Note: by default, the root type name for query operations is `Query` so the full name of the field is `Query.hello`.

 If you want to know more about the Resolver part, we suggest taking a look at [the Resolver API documentation](/docs/api/resolver).